 Email Automation Removes Tedious Administration

-Your first baby steps will be creating email templates that you can re-use for a consistent brand presence in your prospects’ lives.
+Perhaps the greatest part of ROI in email marketing is the ability to automate it.
+Your first steps will be creating email templates that you can re-use for a consistent brand presence in your prospects’ lives, but it goes so much deeper than that.
+You can establish 1:1 customer relationships at scale with automated campaigns.
+That’s incredibly powerful.

 Email marketing isn’t about sending “blasts” to your entire audience.
-In fact, “email blast” is a dirty phrase on our team.
-One size does not fit all.
+In fact, “email blast” is a dirty phrase.
+One size does not fit all, and whoever uses it unironically has a lot to learn about digital marketing.

-Automation solves this by triggering specific emails containing personal trust signals (like the lead’s first name) to deliver what they need when they need it.
-You can move the leads you acquire from PPC advertising through the Buyer’s Journey with automation up to the point of the sale—that’s where your personal touch comes in.
+Automation solves this by triggering specific emails containing personalized tokens (like the lead’s first name) to deliver what they need when they need it.
+Those leads should also live in relevant lists and have moderate segmentation data attached to them as well.

 You can categorize leads fluidly based on their actions, such as: